gedera/plata/README.md

 # Plata

-Rails gem to describe a number in words for *English*, *Spanish* and *Portugues*.
+Rails gem to describe a number in words for *English* and *Spanish*.
 For use english and spanish simply define:

   I18n.locale = :en (English)
   I18n.locale = :es (Espanish)